birmacher/steps-export-xcarchive/README.md

 ## Contributing

 1. Fork this repository
-2. `git clone` it
-3. Create a branch you'll work on
-4. To use/test the step just follow the **How to use this Step** section
-5. Do the changes you want to
+2. Do the changes you want to
-6. Run/test the step before sending your contribution
+3. Run/test the step before sending your contribution
   * You can also test the step in your `bitrise` project, either on your Mac or on [bitrise.io](https://www.bitrise.io)
   * You just have to replace the step ID in your project's `bitrise.yml` with either a relative path, or with a git URL format
   * (relative) path format: instead of `- original-step-id:` use `- path::./relative/path/of/script/on/your/Mac:`
   * direct git URL format: instead of `- original-step-id:` use `- git::https://github.com/user/step.git@branch:`
   * You can find more example of alternative step referencing at: https://github.com/bitrise-io/bitrise/blob/master/_examples/tutorials/steps-and-workflows/bitrise.yml
-7. Once you're done just commit your changes & create a Pull Request
+4. Once you're done just commit your changes & create a Pull Request